 If you have been accused of resisting arrest, terroristic threats, disorderly conduct, harassment, aggravated assault, simple assault, robbery, eluding or burglary in Mercer County, the Law Offices of Proetta & Oliver can help.
 Our firm has a tremendous amount of experience representing clients accused of serious crimes.
 If you would like to speak to one of our attorneys about your options then please contact us at (609) 789-0799.
 Now here is some information on the offense of resisting arrest including what will needed to be proven in order to be convicted.

-Facing Resisting Arrest Charge in Robbinsville New Jersey
+How Serious is a Resisting Arrest Offense in New Jersey

 N.J.S.A.
 2C:29-2a(1): Resisting Arrest: Disorderly Persons Offense: